pixiebrix/strict-null-check-migration-tools/README.md

 ...
 ```

+### Note:

+- This script uses `tsc --watch`, but the file system does not always inform the watcher of file changes.
+This can lead to the `auto-add` script hanging.
+- To fix this, in a separate terminal window, in the Extension project, run `touch tsconfig.json`.
+This should unfreeze the `auto-add` script.

+  - You may have to do this multiple times before the script finishes running.

 - `npm run find-cycles -- <your_project_path>/tsconfig.json` finds all dependency cycles that need to be strict null checked together.
 Generates an output like this:

 ```